deezer/muzeeglot/README.md

   booktitle={The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)}, month = nov, year={2020},
-  publisher = "Association for Computational Linguistics", }
+  publisher = {Association for Computational Linguistics}, }
 ```